James E. K. Hildreth facts for kids

 Early life and education

 James Earl Hildreth was born to Lucy and R.J.
 Hildreth on December 27, 1956, in Camden, Arkansas.
 The death of his father in 1968 of renal cancer inspired Hildreth to pursue a career in medicine.
-Hildreth read that students who graduated from Harvard University had high acceptance rates into medical schools, so he decided to attend Harvard.
+Hildreth read that students who graduated from Harvard University had high acceptance rates into medical schools, so he decided to attend Harvard for his undergraduate studies.
 He graduated top of his class from Camden High School and was accepted into Harvard.

 At Harvard, he studied chemistry while working as a carpenter to pay for school.
-In October 1978 he applied to be a Rhodes Scholar.
-He was accepted into the program.
-He was the first African American Rhodes scholar from Arkansas.
+In October 1978 he applied to be a Rhodes Scholar and was accepted into the program.
+He was the first African American Rhodes Scholar from Arkansas.
 He graduated from Harvard with a degree in chemistry in 1979, magna cum laude.
-Later that year, as a Rhodes scholar, he started attending Oxford University.
-He earned his PhD in immunology in 1982 and in 1987 he earned his medical degree at Johns Hopkins School of Medicine.
+Later that year, as a Rhodes Scholar, he started attending Oxford University, where he studied the biology of cytotoxic T-cells with Professor Andrew McMichael and became an expert in monoclonal antibody technology and cell adhesion molecules.
+The protein discovered by Hildreth as a graduate student was the basis for an FDA-approved drug, Raptiva, that was used to treat psoriasis.
+In 1982, he earned his PhD in immunology, and in 1987 he earned his medical degree at the Johns Hopkins School of Medicine.

 Career